skypjack/entt/README.md

 Consider this list a work in progress as well as the project.
 The whole API is fully documented in-code for those who are brave enough to read it.

-Currently, `EnTT` is tested on Linux, Microsoft Windows and OSX.
-It has proven to work also on both Android and iOS.<br/>
+It is also known that `EnTT` (version 3) is used in **Minecraft**.<br/>
-Most likely it won't be problematic on other systems as well, but it hasn't been sufficiently tested so far.
+Given that the game is available literally everywhere, I can confidently say that the library has been sufficiently tested on every platform that can come to mind.

 ## Code Example